-Do executors always need to apply for a Grant of Probate?Smart Will
+Do executors have to apply for a Grant of Probate?Smart Will

 When someone passes on, the executor is left to carry out their wishes in the form of their Will and one of the documents often needed to do this is a grant of probate.